BitGym supports Bluetooth Smart heart rate monitors. These are also known as BT 4.0 or BT Low Energy devices.

 Cospoo makes a range of affordable chest and arm worn sensors - amazon US link

 Another option is the 60beat blue - amazon US link

 Garmin and Polar watches often will broadcast HRM over bluetooth, such that BitGym can be paired with them, although it will vary by model.

 Android Wear and Samsung Galaxy watches can be modified to broadcast HRM with the help of a third party app running on them enabling that functionality.

 Apple Watch does not broadcast HRM to third party apps, however there are work arounds.
-One option is to purchase the HeartBeatz device ($40 USD), which can wirelessly connect to your Apple Watch, read your heart rate, and re-broadcast it as a standard bluetooth signal to apps such as BitGym.
+One option is to purchase the WYÛR ($90 USD) or CÔRD ($50 USD).
+Either of these can connect to your Apple Watch and re-broadcast it to apps like BitGym.
+The WUYR is more expensive because it also functions as a foot pod or cycle cadence sensor.
 A second option is more complicated, and requires a phone to relay the signal: install the HeartCast app on your watch, which will broadcast to their companion app on your iPhone, which will then finally broadcast to BitGym on your Apple TV, iPad or other device.